technout/tts_gtk/README.md

 # TTS_GTK
 Graphical interface for Coqui TTS (Text to Speech) command line.
 Made in GTK3 and Python3 for the Linux platform.

 This program uses the [Coqui TTS](https://github.com/coqui-ai/TTS) software for converting text to speech.
 This is a very interesting project and is constantly updated and improving fast.
 But it still has some limitations.
 You can use it from command line or install it as a server.
 I decided to add a third option: A GTK3 graphical interface.
-I also added support and use of all the cpu cores you have, the text will be processed in the background while the first sentence will be soon to hear as an audio clip.
+I also added multithreading support and use all the cpu cores you have, while audio is playing, the next lines of text will be processed in the background.
+I started this project so i can copy and paste some text from the web and let the computer read it to me, after a while this first beta version came to life.
+But still a work in progress, you can add to the project as well, help me improve it faster.

 The sentence read out as audio is visible as the blue text:
 ![Screenshot](https://github.com/technout/tts_gtk/blob/main/screen_tts_gtk_1.png)